9 Strategies To Master Your Race Day Mindset + Control Pre-Race Anxiety

-It doesn’t have to be your first time toeing the starting line of a race to experience race day jitters and lack a positive race day mindset.
-In fact, many experienced runners feel race day nerves nearly every time they get ready to pin on their race bib and one up in the starting coral.
+It doesn’t have to be your first time toeing the starting line of a race to experience race-day jitters and lack a positive race day mindset.
+Many experienced runners feel race day nerves nearly every time they get ready to pin on their race bib and line up in the starting coral.

-Sports psychologists say that the mental component of distance running can be as important to overall performance as your physical conditioning, so having the right race day mindset can sometimes be the deciding factor between a new PR or a disappointing performance.
+Sports psychologists say that the mental component of distance running can be as important to overall performance as your physical conditioning.

-In this guide, we will talk about mastering your race day mindset and calming pre-race nerves to give you the mental edge you need to smash your PR and capitalize on all the awesome training you’ve done.
+In this guide, I will give you my top tips to master your race day mindset and calm pre-race nerves to give you the mental edge you need to smash your PR and capitalize on all the hard work and training you’ve done.

 A chalkboard that reads "your mindset matters".

-A little anxiety before a race is normal, and can even be helpful.
+A little anxiety before a race is normal and can even be helpful to your race day success.

-However, if you’re finding that your nerves are getting the better of you, or that you are filled with self-doubt and negative thoughts come race day, you might benefit from working on your race day mindset and practicing some relaxation exercises to calm your pre-race jitters, boost your self-confidence, and increase your focus.
+However, if you’re finding that your nerves are getting the better of you or that you are filled with self-doubt and negative thoughts come race day, you might benefit from practicing some relaxation exercises to calm your pre-race jitters, boost your self-confidence, and increase your focus.

 Anxiety, in general, gets a bad rap.
 No one wants to feel anxious, and it’s an unpleasant physical and emotional experience.
 However, some degree of anxiety before a race can actually be beneficial.

 Near the origin of the graph, where your arousal levels are very low and you feel rather lackadaisical, you won’t be keyed up and motivated enough to perform well.
-As you get more emotionally geared up, your performance increases up to a certain point, where it peaks.
+As you get more emotionally geared up, your performance increases to a certain point where it peaks.

-Beyond this midway point, you’re too anxious and agitated and your performance again will suffer.
+Beyond this midway point, you’re too anxious and agitated, and your performance will suffer again.

 In other words, no pre-race anxiety isn’t necessarily a good thing, but too much can be detrimental.

-You might even double-check your watch, dubious that you indeed ran that split because it felt much easier?
-The reason it’s common to go out too hard in a race but barely register that the pace is too fast is largely due to adrenaline.
+You might even double-check your watch, doubting that you indeed ran that split because it felt much easier.
+It’s common to go out too hard in a race but barely register that the pace is too fast, largely due to adrenaline...I know I’ve done it!

-“Anxiety”, or “pre-race” jitters can increase adrenaline, which can help you run faster, focus better, and feel less discomfort while running, all of which can be welcomed perks for anyone running a race (as long as you temper your pace and don’t drop the hammer too much!).
+“Anxiety” or “pre-race” jitters can increase adrenaline, which can help you run faster, focus better, and feel less discomfort while running.
+These are welcomed perks for anyone running a race (as long as you temper your pace and don’t drop the hammer too much!).

-Also, pre-race nerves are indicative that you’re invested in the race and care about your success.
-For this reason, it’s also helpful to reframe your pre-race nerves and try to view them as excitement for the race ahead.
+Also, pre-race nerves indicate that you’re invested in the race and care about your success.
+For this reason, it’s also helpful to reframe your pre-race nerves and view them as excitement for the race ahead.

 A woman meditating working on her race day mindset.

-Why Too Much Anxiety Before a Race Can Be Detrimental
+Can Too Much Anxiety Before a Race Be Detrimental?

-Any or all of these can detract from your race performance as well as your enjoyment of the race experience, which is why controlling pre-race anxiety and getting into a positive race day mindset can be the difference between a tough day on the course and an amazing time.
+Any or all of these can detract from your race performance and your enjoyment of the race experience.
+This is why controlling pre-race anxiety and getting into a positive race-day mindset can be the difference between a tough day on the course and an amazing time crossing that finish line.

 A person listening to something on her headphones, smiling.

-Here are our top tips for calming pre-race jitters and setting your positive race day mindset:
+Here are my top tips for calming pre-race jitters and settling into the right mindset:

 #1: Trust Your Training

-If pre-race nerves have your confidence waning, it can be helpful to review your training log and remind yourself of all the good workouts you’ve done.
-The race is simply your chance to show off the effects of each of those workouts: you are ready.
+If pre-race nerves are waning your confidence, reviewing your training log and reminding yourself of all the good workouts you’ve done during your training cycle can be helpful.
+The race is your chance to show off the effects of each workout: you are ready.

 #2: Listen to Music